Liqeni i Dhenve

 Liqeni i Dhenve (meaning Lake of the Sheep in Albanian) is a small mountain lake in the north of Albania.
-Dhenve lake is situated in the Prokletije range near to the border with Kosovo.
+Dhenve Lake is situated in the Accursed Mountains range near to the border with Kosovo.
 Dhenve Lake is a round lake, and the river that originates from it flows down into the Gashi River.
 It has a surface area of approximately 0.8 ha.